-The bacteria themselves are invisible to the naked eye and fall mainly into four types: -
+The bacteria themselves are invisible to the naked eye and fall mainly into four types:

-- 1. Slime formers which form slimy coverings over surfaces, reducing oxygen transport and trapping particles of debris. - 2.
-Sulphur oxidising bacteria (SOB) which produce hydrogen sulphide from dissolved sulphates in anaerobic conditions.
+1. Slime formers which form slimy coverings over surfaces, reducing oxygen transport and trapping particles of debris.

+- 2. Sulphur oxidising bacteria (SOB) which produce hydrogen sulphide from dissolved sulphates in anaerobic conditions.
 The bottom of the pit that results is black.
-Wet hydrogen sulphide is reported to corrode mild steel at rates that can exceed 2.5 mm/cm/year but does not corrode aluminium to any significant extent. - 3.
+Wet hydrogen sulphide is reported to corrode mild steel at rates that can exceed 2.5 mm/cm2/year but does not corrode aluminium to any significant extent. - 3.
 Sulphur reducing bacteria (SRB) which produce tetrahydrated ferrous sulphate and the highly corrosive sulphuric acid.
 The bottom of the pit that results is silvery white. - 4.
 Iron oxidising bacteria (IOB) which oxidise soluble ferrous iron to insoluble ferric or ferrous hydroxide.

 Although it can be assumed that microbial corrosion will ensue in any environment in which the micro-organisms can survive, the extent of the activity of any specific species may be limited and conditions favourable to one type may be quite inimical to another.
 The bacteria associated with the corrosion of metals are unicellular, possessing a thick, rigid cell wall, dividing by binary fission and some have a flagellum to enable them to swim and thus be mobile.
 These organisms can be either autotrophic or heterotrophic, aerobic or anaerobic.
 Autotrophs obtain their energy from light or by the oxidation of inorganic materials and their carbon by assimilation.
 Heterotrophs are those bacteria that obtain both their energy and their carbon requirements from organic sources and assimilate carbon dioxide to only a limited extent.
 Anaerobic microbes do not require oxygen for their growth whereas aerobic bacteria do.
 The unicellular bacteria have three basic shapes: rod like, curved or spirolid and spherical.
-They vary considerably in size with, typically, a maximum size of about 1 $\mu$ m.
+They vary considerably in size with, typically, a maximum size of about 1 μ m.

-Attack on a Steel Narrowboat by Microbes of the Genus Thiobacillus
+Photograph 1 - Attack on a Steel Narrowboat by Microbes of the Genus Thiobacillus

-The white deposits are tetra-hydrated ferrous sulphate also known in its mineral form as rozenite [FeSO4,4(H2O)].
+The white deposits in the photograph are tetra-hydrated ferrous sulphate also known in its mineral form as rozenite [FeSO4,4(H2O)].
 Note also the high surface area/depth ratio of the pitting.
 There are also signs (the small red-brown rusticles) of attack by microbes of the symbiotic species Gallionella Ferruginea.
-The presence of the sulphate prevents the steel underneath from rusting (oxydising).
+The presence of the sulphate prevents the steel underneath from rusting (oxidising).
 The vessel photographed was constructed of Siemens-Martin mild steel.
-The rivet point in the centre of the photograph and the edge of the plate seam are also showing galvanic pitting.